gospackler/couchdb/README.md

 	}
 ```

-The views in designDOcuments can be updated as well.
+The views in designDocuments can be updated as well.

 ```go